mayooear/gpt4-pdf-chatbot-langchain/README.md

-# Ask Ananda Library - A RAG ChatGPT Chatbot for Your PDF Files
+# Ask Ananda Library - A RAG Chatbot for Your PDF Files, Audio Files, and YouTube Videos!

-Build a chatGPT chatbot for multiple Large PDF files.
+Build a chatGPT chatbot for multiple Large PDF files, audio files, and YouTube videos.
 Optionally generate the PDF fileset from a Wordpress database.
+Transcribe mp3 files en masse.
+Download YouTube videos en masse and transcribe their audio.
 Allow users to share the best answers they get with each other through a social, sharing interface.

+Audio and video results are shown inline with a player queued to the moment matched in the transcript.

-Tech stack used includes LangChain, Pinecone, Typescript, Openai, Next.js, Google Firestore, and Python.
+Tech stack used includes LangChain, Pinecone, Typescript, Openai, Next.js, Google Firestore, AWS, and Python.
 LangChain is a framework that makes it easier to build scalable AI/LLM apps and chatbots.
-Pinecone is a vectorstore for storing embeddings and your PDF in text to later retrieve similar docs.
+Pinecone is a vectorstore for storing embeddings to later retrieve similar docs.

 [Tutorial video from project we forked from](https://www.youtube.com/watch?v=ih9PBGVVOO4)